NREL/ATB-calc/debt_fraction_calculator/README.md

 - pandas
 - nrel-pysam

-To install pysam, run conda install -c nrel nrel-pysam
+To install pysam, run `conda install -c nrel nrel-pysam`

 To run:
 - set the path to the data master file in debt_fraction_calc.py
-- run Python debt_fraction_calc.py
+- run `python debt_fraction_calc.py`
 - Copy values to the data master as appropriate
-    (I don't view setting up an automated write function as worthwhile, since this script should only need to be run 3 or 4 times/year)
+    (I don't view setting up an automated write function as worth the time, since this script should only need to be run 3 or 4 times/year)